Darthfett/helperbot/README.md

 Connect a mineflayer bot to SERVER as USERNAME.
 By default connects 'helperbot' to localhost.

-      --help               display this help and exit
+  -h, --help               display this help and exit -l, --login              prompt for credentials and login to minecraft.net
+      --masters=a,b,c,...  set the bot's masters to player a, b, c, ...
-      -l, --login          prompt for credentials and login to minecraft.net --password=PASSWORD  connect to minecraft.net with the given PASSWORD -p, --port=PORT      connect to the given port (defaults to 25565) --masters=usr1,...   set the bot's masters to usr1, ...
+      --password=PASSWORD  connect to minecraft.net with the given PASSWORD -p, --port=PORT          connect to the given port (defaults to 25565)
 ```

  - Example online mode: